Great Outback Escape

 You can’t visit Central Australia without experiencing the awe-inspiring and ever changing colours of the landscape, sacred Aboriginal culture, clear starry skies and the red dirt between your toes.

 As part of your Great Outback Escape booking, you’ll receive meals each day, stay in three to five star accommodation and take part in a number of unique Red Centre experiences.
 Some of these include:

 - Welcome to Country at Mecure

-- Didgeridoo concert
+- Didgeridoo performance

 - Welcome drinks and canapes

-- Self-guided tour to Desert Park and telegraph station (Optional)
+- Self-guided tour to Desert Park and telegraph station (optional)

 - Bush food BBQ

 - King Canyon Rim Walk and champagne on the viewing deck